Sign up today to receive the latest information and helpful resources.

 - Eat small meals often, and avoid very hot or spicy foods

-- Avoid greasy foods, bran, raw fruits and vegetables, and caffeine
+- Avoid greasy foods, bran, and raw fruits and vegetables

 - Avoid alcohol and drinks with caffeine